About Pure Grit

 Pure Grit is both a thrilling tale of extreme bareback horse racing and an intimate love story.
 Chronicling three years in the life of young horse racer Sharmaine Weed, a Shoshone woman from Wyoming's Wind River reservation, the documentary tells her story of reigning as a riding champion, surviving child abuse, and navigating a complex relationship with her girlfriend, Savannah.
 [88 min; documentary; English]

-A Q&A with filmmaker Kim Bartley and subject Sharmaine Weed will follow the screening.
+A recorded introduction with Sharmaine Weed will precede the screening.

 "A sonorous, intimate and beautifully captured portrait from an America that seldom visits our screens." — Hilary A White, Sunday Independent (Ireland)